alwyn-t/Retro-Graphics-and-Games-on-De1-SoC-FPGA/README.md

 - Updated the order in which keys are read.
 For the past week, I have been trying to debug my keyboard input and was unsuccessful even though the bytes being picked up by the FPGA were accurate.
 I'm still not quite sure as to what caused the issue, but the fix was to load in the data into the shift registers when checking the parity data and then raising a newKey flag on the next cycle so other modules can do their key checks.
 Prior, I had some inconsistent behaviour, where some keys would be flagged as being pressed by other keys.
 ### Nov 24th
 Went to the drop-in lab from 3pm - 6:30pm
 - After over a week of research, testing and debugging, I have finally created a proof build of a SDRAM controller.
 I learned that the memory IP that the labs suggested uses block memory which uses the transistors of the FPGA board itself to create memory cells.
 This solution does not provide sufficient space for a full video buffer and therefore I looked to other sources of storage.
 Eventually, I found SDRAM and DDR3 ram which took me down a long rabbit hole of trying to find the appropriate information to be able to build an appropriate controller.
 Due to the complexity and lack of feedback from the system, I had troubles figuring out a valid implementation.
-To learn more, please look at the [[ECE241 Project SDRAM]] document.
+To learn more, please look at the [[SDRAM Protocol]] document.
 - With the SDRAM controller, I am now able to work on the FIFO module and video buffer itself.
 I plan to work on this over the weekend so by Monday, I have move on to the other games I need to finish.